-In GVARs it is typical that various VARs are connected through some observed variables like an export / import index converted to lie between zero and one.
-Here, we connect the different VARs through several common dynamic factors (an $M \times 1$ vector, $f_t$ ).
+In GVARs it is typical that various VARs are connected through some observed variables like exchange rate converted to lie between zero and one.
+Here, we connect the different VARs through several common dynamic factors (an $M \times 1$ vector, f_t).
 The VAR model for each country, is as follows.